-The National Electronic Sectional Appendix (NESA) contains a considerable amount of detailed information useful to operators about network capability as well as other data not directly relevant to network capability
+The National Electronic Sectional Appendix (NESA) contains detailed information useful to operators about network capability, as well as a considerable amount of other data

 NESA is an electronic data source with significant advantages over a hard copy publication.
 These include:

 - search tools for locations, routes and keywords

 - information can be accessed easily across Network Rail route boundaries